 -information about resources, services and opportunities in your community

--opportunities to take part in program activities, workshops, field trips and other family-oriented events
+-opportunities to take part in program activities, workshops, field trips and events

 -opportunities to improve your own skills by helping out in the classroom, speaking out on behalf of your child, and providing input on how our program should be run.

-We provide quality transportation service to many children and families participating in our program.
-Each year, our staff develops bus routes to serve as many children as possible and provide stops that are most convenient.
-When your children are riding on a Head Start bus, staff provide activities that connect with what they are learning at home and at school.
+We offer quality transportation services to you and your children.
+If your child is in Head Start (ages 3-5), we provide bus service to school as long as you live more than one mile from the school.
+When your children ride on a Head Start bus, staff provide activities that connect with what your children are learning at home and at school.
 We also offer you and your children education about pedestrian and school bus safety.
-As mentioned above, we also offer high quality transportation to medical and dental appointments as needed.
+And we can also provide you transportation to medical and dental appointments if necessary.

-Your child may be eligible for Head Start services if they or your family meet one of the following criteria:
+Your child may be eligible for Early Head Start/Head Start services if they or your family meet one of the following criteria: